• Skip to primary navigation

 The Best banana Cake

-This is the best easy, moist banana cake recipe, and it’s made completely from scratch!
-My recipe is perfectly balanced with extra bananas and complementary spices and it’s crowned with a silky smooth cream cheese frosting.
-This is the snack cake of your dreams!
+This is the best banana cake recipe, and it’s made completely from scratch!
+My recipe is perfectly balanced with extra bananas and complementary spices and is crowned with a silky smooth cream cheese frosting.
+Includes a how-to video!

 Cream cheese frosted moist banana cake recipe on white plate with bite taken out.

 • Cream cheese frosting, balanced just right.
-Cream cheese frosting is good enough to eat on its own by the spoonful, but the tangy element of it works especially well here to counter the sweet, banana-rich base.
+The tangy element of it works especially well here to counter the sweet, banana-rich base.
 A little acidity balances the whole bite, so it doesn’t feel too heavy!
-Psst: If you really want to make this cake luxurious, try my cream cheese-based brown butter frosting!)
+Psst: If you want to make this cake over-the-top luxurious, try it with my cream cheese-based brown butter frosting!)

 My banana cake recipe was carefully and intentionally designed to be sweet, simple, super flavorful, and moist.
-When developing it, I largely drew from my pumpkin cake (of all things), and it worked wonderfully.
+When developing it, I largely drew from my pumpkin cake (of all things).
 Let’s talk about a few of the key players:

 • Bananas.
-For the best flavor & moistest cake, you should use ripe, spotty bananas.
-Have some that are looking a little overripe on your counter and starting to attract fruit flies?
+For the best flavor & moistest cake, you should use overripe, spotty or mostly brown bananas.
+Have some that are looking a little sad on your counter and starting to attract fruit flies?
 Grab those.
-Ideally I prefer mine to be browner than the too-yellow ones shown in the photo above (but my recipe is versatile, so use what you have on hand!).
-King Arthur has a great guide on choosing the best bananas to use.
+King Arthur has a great guide on choosing the best bananas to use for baking.
+A banana cake made with underripe or even regularly ripe bananas could be a bit less sweet, more dry, and underwhelming in flavor.

 • Butter AND oil.
 Those of you who have made my Funfetti cake or marble cake recipe know that a blend of the two yields a better cake than simply using all butter or all oil.
 For my banana cake recipe I sought balance, and a blend of the two yielded a perfect moist cake.
 For the oil, any neutral cooking oil (canola or vegetable are most common) will work.

 • Sugar.
 Another best-of-both-worlds scenario.
-Granulated sugar adds sweetness without weighing the cake down too much, while brown sugar adds depth of flavor, thanks to the molasses.
+Granulated sugar adds sweetness without weighing the cake down too much, while brown sugar adds a depth of flavor that pairs nicely with the bananas (thanks to the molasses in brown sugar!).

 • Leavening Agents.
 Baking powder and baking soda create a perfect rise.
 The baking soda reacts with the banana and buttermilk (and helps create that beautiful golden surface), while the baking powder ensures a reliably even lift across the cake.
 Without the two of them we’d have a dense, gummy cake.

 • Buttermilk.
-While this plays a role in helping the banana cake to rise a bit when combined with the baking soda, perhaps more importantly it adds moisture and a very subtle tangy flavor.
-You may use my buttermilk substitute if you can’t find buttermilk in stores (or just don’t have any), but the “real” stuff is best here as it will yield the best texture.
+While this plays a role in helping the banana cake to rise a bit when combined with the baking soda, perhaps more importantly it adds moisture and a wonderful depth of flavor.

 How to Make Banana Cake

-4. Spread the frosting over the (cooled) cake.
-Top with regular or toasted pecans or walnuts (or a drizzle of caramel sauce!
-Or dulce de leche!) for a finishing touch!
+Top with regular or toasted pecans or walnuts (my preference), or make things extra decadent with a drizzle of caramel sauce or dulce de leche for a finishing touch!

 Frosted cake up close topped with chopped walnuts in clear glass baking dish.